build a home server or not and how it relates to RAID?

 HDD life spans , are first explained using the Classic bath tube curve, (left side is called infant mortallity) There is massive collected logs, from HUGE Server FARM's data to back up this fact.

-In most every case of heavy usage or light after 1 year pain,, the drives do fail at 5 years. (if luckly and not sooner, as some do)
+In most every case of heavy usage , the drives do fail at 5 years. (if luckly and not sooner, as some do)

 What matters most is product Tier?(Enterprise best and learn the specs will be 90% dutycycle or even 24/365) unlike 8 hour day consumer drives, that means the data sheets can not be compared here. (life) )